 What is a company anyway?

-My own political position on crypto is probably more nihilistic than the industry itself - I don’t see salvation there.
-But I do find it fascinating.
-Especially meme coins, where value appears and disappears almost arbitrarily, as if speculation itself were the only product required.
+My own political position on crypto is probably more nihilistic than the industry itself.
+I don’t see it as a path to salvation, nor as an alternative to capitalism with insurgent roots.
+But I do find it fascinating - especially meme coins, where value appears and disappears almost arbitrarily, and the only product being sold across the entire ecosystem is speculation itself.

 Creativity: ideas, designs, code, stories, patents.